open-contracting/pelican-backend/docs/tasks/troubleshoot.rst

        -  Sets the dataset's size to the number of related items in the ``data_item`` table
        -  Performs the same steps :ref:`as usual<extract-kingfisher-process>` that follow the point-of-no-return

-       In short, if the worker had failed, this causes the field-level and compiled release-level checks to start.
+       In short, if this worker or the ``workers.check.data_item`` worker had failed, this causes the field-level and compiled release-level checks to (re-)start.
    * - ``workers.check.data_item``
      - ``{"command": true, "dataset_id": 123}``
      - -  Sets the :ref:`dataset's state<state-dataset>` to ``CONTRACTING_PROCESS`` and ``OK``
        -  Publishes a :ref:`message<rabbitmq>`

-       In short, assuming field-level and compiled release-level checks have been performed on all items, this causes the dataset-level checks to start.
+       In short, if the ``workers.check.dataset`` worker had failed, this causes the dataset-level checks to re-start.
+This can also recover from an :ref:`extract<workers-extract>` worker failing, once the field-level and compiled release-level checks have been performed on all items.